Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: TDDFT simulations

 \section{TDDFT simulations}

-In order to describe both the high-harmonic generation (HHG) and charge-migration (CM) processes, we use grid-based time-dependent density-functional theory (TDDFT) \cite{kohn1965} with a local density approximation exchange-correlation functional \cite{Bloch1929, dirac1930, perdew1981, marques2012} and an average-density self-interaction correction \cite{legrand2002} within Octopus \cite{andrade2012, andrade2015}.
+In order to describe both the high-harmonic generation (HHG) and charge-migration (CM) processes, we use grid-based TDDFT \cite{kohn1965} with a local density approximation exchange-correlation functional \cite{Bloch1929, dirac1930, perdew1981, marques2012} and an average-density self-interaction correction \cite{legrand2002} within Octopus \cite{andrade2012, andrade2015}.
 Following the blueprint of~\cite{hamer2021}, we put the BrC$_4$H molecule at the center of the simulation box with the $x$ axis parallel to the laser-polarization direction.
 We then vary molecular orientation by rotating the target inside that box.
 For each TDDFT simulation, we scale the length of the simulation box in the $x$ (field) direction with the quiver radius (twice the quiver radius plus 10~a.u.\ buffer end-to-end), to improve the selection of the HHG-short-trajectory contribution (see below).
 In the transverse direction that contains the molecular backbone in the ideal case of perfect alignment ($z$-axis) we set the box length to 90 a.u., and to 40 a.u.\ in the third direction ($y$-axis).
 In all directions we use a discretization-grid spacing of 0.3~a.u., and we include a complex absorbing potential (CAP) that extends 15 a.u.\ from the edges of the box.
 To propagate the TDDFT dynamics, we use the enforced time-reversal symmetry (ETRS) scheme in Octopus~\cite{castro2004} with a time step of 0.05 atomic units.

-For harmonic computations, we use a combination of A mid-infrared (MIR) field, with a peak intensity of $6 \times 10^{13}\ \text{W}/\text{cm}^{2}$, and a weak attosecond pulse train (APT)~\cite{schafer2004} consisting of the 9$^\text{th}$-to-17$^\text{th}$ odd harmonics and having 2\% of the MIR field amplitude.
+For harmonic computations, we use a combination of an MIR field, with a peak intensity of $6 \times 10^{13}\ \text{W}/\text{cm}^{2}$, and a weak attosecond pulse train (APT)~\cite{schafer2004} consisting of the 9$^\text{th}$-to-17$^\text{th}$ odd harmonics of te MIR laser, and having 2\% of the MIR field amplitude.
 The timing of the APT, 0.08 optical cycles after the extrema of the MIR electric field, is set to enhance short trajectories~\cite{schafer2004,hamer2021}.
-Finally, we ramp up the MIR+APT field with a $\sin^{2}$ envelope for two full optical cycles (followed by a constant-amplitude envelope), and control its delay $\Delta$ with respect to the initiation of the CM dynamics.
+Finally, we ramp up the MIR+APT field with a $\sin^{2}$ envelope for two full optical cycles (followed by a constant-amplitude envelope), and control its delay with respect to the initiation of the CM dynamics.
+Note that the sub-cycle control of the MIR-CM delay is necessary only for delay scans like in Fig.~\ref{fig:5}.
+For multi-cycle HHG spectra, because the CM and laser frequencies are incommensurate, only the amplitude (not the frequency) of the sidebands is affected by that delay.